Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 Can chickens eat uncooked green beans?
 Yes.
 Do we suggest that you do?
 No.

-You can give your chickens some uncooked green beans, but there are some precautions.
+You can give your chickens some uncooked green beans, but some precautions exist.

 Uncooked green beans contain a substance that is bad for chickens.
 To add, it is also bad for us!
 We will elaborate on this topic in the next portion.